Saint-Roch, Paris: Construction

 Financial difficulties arose, and in 1660 construction was halted.
 In 1690, the choir and the nave were completed, but had only a simple wooden roof.
 Work resumed 1701 under a new architect, Jules Hardouin-Mansart, who introduced a more inventive style.
 In the apse he constructed the Chapel of the Virgin, an elliptical space surrounded by a disambulatory.
-After his death, the chapel was finished ivy Pierre Bullet.
+After his death, the chapel was finished by Pierre Bullet.

 18th−19th century

 Work on the church proceeded slowly, due to financial problems.
 In 1719, thanks to a gift from the Scottish economist and banker John Law, the facade and transept were finished.

 Construction of the church continued throughout the 18th century.
 Between 1728 and 1736, Robert de Cotte built a tower on the right side of the choir, while an existing tower on the facade was destroyed in 1735.
 De Cotte made a plan for a new facade with two levels.
 The new facade was completed in 1739, probably finished by De Cotte's son Jules-Robert De Cotte.
 The lower level features Doric columns, while the upper level had Corninthian columns.
-The church continued to have a close association with the royal family; The tomb of Marie-Anne de Bourbon, the Princess de Conti and legitimate daughter of Louis XIV, was placed there in 1739.
+The church continued to have a close association with the royal family; The tomb of Marie Anne de Bourbon, the Princess de Conti and illegitimate daughter of Louis XIV, was placed there in 1739.